Azure/hpcadvisor/docs/configfiles.md

 It currently has these fields:

-- `subscription`: subscription used to provision resources
+- `subscription`: subscription name used to provision resources
 - `rgprefix`: prefix of resource group name used to host all resources
 - `region`: Azure geographical region of deployment (e.g. eastus, southcentralus,...)